scanozcan/GLproxScape/README.md

 sequence-specific motif, and an optional ChIP-Atlas overlay validates predictions against independent ChIP-seq peaks.

-The package is the analysis backbone behind the GLproxScape preprint (Ozcan *et al.*, in preparation) and ships a bundled reanalysis of the Mackenzie *et al.* (2026) FOXP2 dataset (3 sgRNAs) as an end-to-end example.
+The package is the analysis backbone behind the GLproxScape paper (Ozcan *et al.* 2026) and ships a bundled reanalysis of the Mackenzie *et al.* (2026) FOXP2 dataset (3 sgRNAs) as an end-to-end example.